pydanny/dj-libcloud/README.rst

 Adds easy support for libcloud to Django.
 This allows for handling of media assets for Django and is designed to work easily with Python 3.3+ and Python 2.7.
 The current target Django environment is 1.6.

+Many thanks go to Jannis Leidel for giving me the code to get this running.

 Documentation
 -------------